Sparsh-khanal75/SOC_L1/Network Analysis/need_for_netanalysis.md

 # Key Takeaways

 - Every network packet passes through **Application → Transport → Internet → Link**.
-- Each layer adds its own header.
+- Each layer adds its own header before passing the packet to the next layer.
 - **Logs provide only a summary** of packet information.
-- **Packet captures (PCAPs) contain the complete packet**, enabling detection of advanced attacks.
+- **Packet captures (PCAPs) contain the complete packet**, including every header and payload.
-- Some attacks **cannot be detected from logs alone** because they require fields that only exist in the full packet.
+- Many attacks **cannot be detected from logs alone** because the required fields are missing.
+- Packet captures provide the evidence needed for deep investigations and forensic analysis.

 ---